jamesfoxbr/jamesfoxbr/README.md

 However, I discovered that working within a general-purpose game engine didn’t align with my interests.
 I prefer coding games directly, without relying on the extensive panels and tools of game engines.
 This hands-on approach allows me to gain a deeper understanding of programming and a closer connection to the development process.

+After working with Godot, I decided to focus on learning C++ to develop games entirely from scratch.
+This approach allows me to create games without relying on general-purpose game engines, giving me full control over the development process and a deeper understanding of the underlying systems.

 ---

 ## 💡 Skills & Interests:
-- 🎮 **Game Development**: Pico-8, Godot, and writing code-powered games from scratch.
+- 🎮 **Game Development**:Currently writing code-powered games from scratch.
 - 💻 **Programming**: Learning C++ and discovering new ways to solve challenges.
-- 🎨 **Digital Art & Pixel Art**: Crafting captivating visuals and nostalgic pixel art pieces that bring characters and worlds to life.
+- 🎨 **Digital Art & Pixel Art**: Normal digital art and pixelart in Aseprite.
 - 🔧 **Creative Problem Solving**: Enjoy tackling coding puzzles and turning ideas into reality.

 ---

 ## 🌱 Currently Learning:
-- 📚 **C++ Programming**: My current focus is on developing games and learning how to create every piece of the puzzle to build games from scratch directly in code because I feel more confortable than using general purpose game engines like Godot, Unity, etc.
+- 📚 **C++ Programming**: My current focus is on designing and developing games by building every component directly in code.
+I find this approach more intuitive and enjoyable compared to using general-purpose game engines like Godot or Unity.
+It allows me to have complete control over the development process and gain a deeper understanding of the underlying programming concepts.
-- 🎨 **Graphics Programming in OpenGL**: Diving into the world of rendering and learning how to bring visuals to life from the ground up.
+- 🎨 **Graphics Programming in OpenGL and Shaders**: Exploring the depths of rendering technology and mastering the art of creating visuals from the ground up, I’m focused on building a solid foundation to bring immersive graphics to life through code.
+This journey is teaching me to understand the intricate processes that transform data into stunning visual experiences.
 - 🧠 **Assembly 6502**: Delving into the art of retro gaming code to learn from the brilliant minds of the past.
 By studying their techniques, I'm uncovering timeless principles and gaining a deeper appreciation for the foundations of programming.

 ---